veertuinc/anka-docs/content/en/docs/Anka Virtualization/upgrading.md

 > Upgrading Anka Virtualization software while VMs are running **is typically safe.**

+> Upgrading the VM macOS version from within is not stable.
+We recommend instead to generate a new Anka VM Template for the new version using `anka create`.

 ### Upgrade Procedure

 1. [Download and install the latest version]({{< relref "docs/Getting Started/installing-the-anka-virtualization-package.md" >}})